marpple/rune/docs/api/view.md

 `public render(): HTMLElement;`

-Internally, the `template` method constructs an HTML string using `this.template(this.data)`, generates an HTMLElement, and then assigns it to `this._element` before returning it.
+Internally, it creates an HTML string using `this.template(this.data)` and returns the created HTMLElement stored in `this._element`.

 ```typescript
 const element: HTMLElement = dessertView.render();